the-blue-alliance/fms-companion-dist/README.md

  1. Download and extract the latest release source code from the [releases page](https://github.com/the-blue-alliance/fms-companion-dist/releases) (under the "Assets" drop down)
  2. Open the Docker Desktop application to initialize Docker
  3. Open a Powershell terminal and navigate to that directory
- 4. Run `docker-compose up` to launch the Companion
+ 4. Run `docker-compose up` to launch the Companion and navigate to http://localhost:6001

 ### Without Internet